-Pre-unification Italy: a quilt of separate patches held together by borders but not by culture or nation.
-The majority live under the oppressive latifundisti (land owners) who work men, women, and children to exhaustion.
-With no way to work their way out of this, they resign themselves to the futility of their lot, while burying the pain from the indignities and injustice.
+Early 1800s in Pre-unification Italy: there is no country but only a quilt of city-state patches held together, not by culture, language, or national identify, but onlt by borders.
+The majority in the south live under the reign of the Spanish Bourbon aristocracy: oppressive latifundisti (land owners) who work men, women, and children to exhaustion.
+With no way to advance their way out of this reality, they resign themselves to the futility of their lot, while burying centuries of pain ingested from the indignities and injustices of feudalism.

 Romina (voice), Lucas Harris (1831 Guadagnini guitar).

 Lillallera, Marietta in bianco stasera / Lillalera, Marietta in white, tonight

 Fiocco nero, tralallero / Black bow, trallalero

 Piccola sposa in canottiera / little bride in an undershirt

 lillallero, lillallera. / lillalero, lillalera.

 Lillarone, nella brezza sua canzone / Lillarone, her song is on the breeze

 Pane e vino, il pastore / Bread and wine, the shepherd

 Mare e sale, il pescator / Sea and salt, the fisherman